gaga951/Docker/Commands.md

 ### To remove all unused docker resources

 $ docker system prune --all

-### To Start or Stop single or multiple docker containers

-$ docker stop containername

-$ docker start containername

-### To kill a container use

-$ docker kill container_id

 ### The images can be pushed to Docker Hub through the